KxSystems/arrowkdb/docs/reference.md

                                  kdb+ list
   [pq.readParquetToTable](#pqreadparquettotable)          Read an Arrow table from a Parquet file and convert to a
                                  kdb+ table
+  [pq.readParquetNumRowGroups](#pqreadparquetnumrowgroups)          Read the number of row groups used by a Parquet file [pq.readParquetRowGroups](#pqreadparquetrowgroups)          Read a set of row groups from a Parquet file into an Arrow
+																table then convert to a kdb+ mixed list of array data [pq.readParquetRowGroupsToTable](#pqreadparquetrowgroupstotable)          Read a set of row groups from a Parquet file into an Arrow table then convert to a kdb+ table

 [Arrow IPC files](#arrow-ipc-files)
   [ipc.writeArrow](#ipcwritearrow)                 Convert a kdb+ mixed list of array data to an Arrow table